litovn/kubeflow-autopipe/README.md

 ## Execution Order
 By running the [`autopipe.py`](autopipe.py) script in the main folder, the pipeline will be executed in the following order:
-1. [`save_video`](src/save-video/main.py) to copy the media file to be used as input to the pipeline, from the defined local path into the `save-video` folder that will be containerized and used as the first component to save the video into a Persistent Volume Container (PVC) when the pipeline will be executed.
+1. [`save_media`](src/save-media/main.py) to copy the media file to be used as input to the pipeline, from the defined local path into the `save-media` folder that will be containerized and used as the first component to save the media into a Persistent Volume Container (PVC) when the pipeline will be executed.
 <br /><br />
 2. [`download_components`](download_components.py) to download the components from the defined Git repository in the config file, into the `components` folder.
    1. **Read `application_dag.yaml`**: if defined, else skip download of components